finn-pt/options_pricer/README.md

 Options Pricer
-Used to price American and European options using binomial theorem.
+Uses numpy, yfinance, streamlit and math to price European, American, Asian or lookback calls and puts using Binomial CRR model, Black Scholes formula and or Monte Carlo simulations.